 Once January hits, you’ve got to bring on your A-game – especially if you live in a winter destination as I do.
 It’s not so much the cold (though that can be a drag), it’s the reduced daylight hours that can put me in a funk.
 Layer that with rigid resolutions you’re struggling with and this time of year can be oh-so glum.
 Luckily for all of us, I found a brilliant solution to get spirits up and hearts racing.
 And you don’t have to be even remotely athletic!
 Mount Norquay tubing is the answer to winter blahs.

 Mt.
 Norquay is a popular ski resort in Banff National Park.
 It’s less than a 10-minute drive from Banff townsite and as an added bonus, you can usually spot big horned sheep grazing by the side of the road.
-It’s fantastic for families, couples looking to for a fun date and in my case: teens.
-Norquay tubing is the ultimate teen activity.
+Norquay tubing is the ultimate teen and kid activity.
+But it’s also fantastic for the entire families and couples looking to for a fun date.

 Over the holidays, one of my daughter’s friends joined us for a few days in the mountains.
 Did cabin fever set in after day two?
 You bet it did.
 We tried all the activities – skating, skiing, etc… but a certain skill level is required for these activities, and if kids aren’t at the same level, well, it just ain’t as fun for them.
 Tubing, however, is a totally accessible way to experience the Rocky Mountains in Banff National Park.

-So off we trotted to Mt.
-Noquay one frigid afternoon.
-The Huz and I scored tickets ourselves, as we didn’t want the kids having all the fun.
+So off we trotted to Mount Norquay one frigid afternoon.
+The Huz and I scored tubing tickets ourselves, as we didn’t want the kids having all the fun.
 The girls immediately took off and whizzed down the tube lanes on their own.
 There were seven tube-lanes open and while they looked pretty similar, some are steeper than others, some have more bumps, etc… You’ll want to try them all.

 As exhilarating as tubing in Banff is, it can be amped up if you do it at night.
-Tubing closes everyday at 4pm, but on Friday nights (and Saturdays beginning January 12, 2019) it reopens at 5pm, so you can barrel down the hill under the night sky until 9pm.
+Regular tubing closes everyday at 4pm, but on Friday nights (and Saturdays beginning mid-January) it reopens at 5pm.
+This means you can barrel down the hill under the night sky until 9pm.
 Don’t worry, it’s not pitch black.
-They’ll have lights to make it atmospheric.
+They’ll have lights to make night tubing totally atmospheric.
+Again, it’s an especially excellent activity for teens and couples.

 Age and height restrictions for Mt.
 Norquay tubing